 - Has anyone in your family been diagnosed with ovarian cancer (any age)?

-If you answered “yes” to any of the questions above relating to you or your family’s health history — you may be considered high risk.
+If you answered “yes” to any of the questions above relating to your personal or family history — you may be considered high risk.

-If you are at high risk for breast cancer, taking advantage of certain medical options may detect cancer at an earlier stage — or decrease your risk for development of breast cancer.
+If you are at high risk for breast cancer, taking advantage of additional breast screenings may help detect cancer at an earlier stage.

 Learn more about our High Risk Breast Clinic or call 630−545−7659 to make an appointment.